OSGeo/gdal/doc/source/programs/options/formats_vector.rst

     which determines the order in which they are successively probed when opening a dataset.
 Most of the time, this order does not matter, but in some situations, several drivers may recognize the same file.
-The ``-if`` option of some utilities can be specified to ask to use a particular driver to open the dataset.
+The ``-if`` option of some utilities can be specified to restrict opening the dataset with a subset of drivers (generally one).
+    Note that it does not force those drivers to open the dataset.
+In particular, some drivers have requirements on file extensions.
     Alternatively, the :config:`GDAL_SKIP` configuration option can also be used to exclude one or several drivers.